 “The other thing you want to do is get your MTHFR status.”

 You need the information to determine the supplements that can raise your glutathione levels.
-A supplement with a combination of methyl B12 and l-methylfolate may help boost cognitive function, energy, and memory, which are all associated with fibromyalgia.
+A supplement with a combination of methyl B12 and l-methylfolate may help boost cognitive function, energy, and memory.
+Fibromyalgia affects these functions.

 Learn more about MTHFR and fibromyalgia from Dr. Smith in this video:

 The relationship between MTHFR and fibromyalgia is not all too complicated.
-What you must understand is how MTHFR deficiency causes methylation block and affects glutathione production.
-When glutathione levels are low, you become susceptible to chronic conditions like fibromyalgia.
+Understand that MTHFR deficiency causes methylation block.
+It also affects glutathione production.
+Furthermore, when glutathione levels are low, you become susceptible to chronic conditions like fibromyalgia.

 What are your thoughts on glutathione boost?
 Let us know in the comments section.